Leo Igwe

-Igwe's human rights fieldwork has led to his arrest on several occasions in Nigeria.
-He has held leadership roles in the Nigerian Humanist Movement, Atheist Alliance International, and the Center For Inquiry–Nigeria.
+Influenced by the writings of Paul Kurtz, Igwe is a champion of humanist values, and in particular, the importance of rationalism, scientific skepticism, secular ethics, and human rights-centred liberal democracy.
+He has held leadership roles in the Nigerian Humanist Movement, Humanists International, Atheist Alliance International, and the Center For Inquiry–Nigeria.

 Early life

 Igwe was raised in southeastern Nigeria, and describes his household as being strictly Catholic in the midst of a "highly superstitious community," according to an interview in the Gold Coast Bulletin.
 At age twelve, Igwe entered the seminary and began to study for the Catholic priesthood.
 "In the seminary," he said in a subsequent interview with the European Skeptics Podcast, "they promote their Christian Catholic beliefs and these beliefs question the traditional beliefs."
 This "odd blend of tribalism and fundamentalist Christianity" led to a period of research and internal conflict. "[W]hen I started questioning, I found out that whether it's Christianity or traditional magic, it's all about superstition, it's all about hearsay, it's all about people making things up.
 It's all about people peddling beliefs without evidence."
 At the age of 24, Igwe resigned from the seminary and relocated to Ibadan.